 It is crucial that the 3 Day Notice to Pay Rent or Quit is filled out correctly.
 An incorrect 3 Day Notice could invalidate your entire eviction, costing you more time and money because you would have to start the process over from the beginning.

 This law firm can create and serve the 3 Day Notice on your behalf.
 If you feel comfortable serving the 3 Day Notice yourself, then you can purchase and download a 3 Day Notice, Proof of Service, and instructions for $50 by clicking on the link below.
 A portion of the Three Day Notice is shown in the image above.

-The 3 Day Notice is only $50 and can be used in Los Angeles and all of California.
+The 3 Day Notice is only $50 and can be used in Los Angeles, San Francisco, and all of California.
 Contact us to purchase.

 Attorney Piotrowski publishes a book called, "California Landlord Best Practices and Eviction Overview: An Easy-to-Read Guide Outlining Best Practices for California Landlords Plus a Summary of the Eviction Process."
 This book seeks to provide an easy-to-understand and concise guide for California landlords by providing valuable suggestions for managing the landlord/tenant relationship and also provides a high-level overview of what to expect in the event that the tenant needs to be evicted.
 This book should be used as a tool to educate the landlord about the business of renting property in California, with an emphasis on residential units.

 Most Recent Eviction Blog Posts - View Blog